|

 Carolina Revolutionary Council of Safety to design a banner for

-the use of South Carolina troops.
-Colonel Moultrie chose a simple
+the use of South Carolina State Troops.
+Colonel Moultrie chose

-and direct design that displayed the crescent (new moon)on a
+a simple and direct design that displayed the crescent (new moon)

-blue field.
-The new flag was the same blue color of the soldier's
+on a blue field.
+The new flag was the same blue color of the

-uniforms and the silver crescent echoed the symbol that the soldiers
+soldier's uniforms and the silver crescent echoed the symbol

 The flag that flies over the state of